top of page

 10 Teletherapy Articulation Activities for Older Students

-What’s your first thought when you get a new older student working on articulation?
+What’s your first thought when you get a new middle school or high school student working on articulation?
 Let me guess–“What speech therapy activities will motivate this student AND facilitate progress?”

 Yep, same.

-As an SLP serving kindergarten through 12th grade via teletherapy, I regularly see middle and high school students with articulation goals.
-And I learned that while my cute build-a-scene Boom Card activities are fun, they are not going to get a 9th grader to take me (or our teletherapy sessions) seriously.
+As a speech-language pathologist (SLP) serving kindergarten through 12th grade via teletherapy, I regularly work with middle and high school students with articulation goals.
+And I learned that while cute build-a-scene Boom Card activities are fun, they are NOT going to get a 9th grader to take me (or our teletherapy sessions) seriously.

 Articulation Activities for Older Students

-Over the last several years, I have been on the hunt for articulation activities for the older crowd.
+Over the last several years, I have been on the hunt for articulation games and activities that suit the older crowd and work in a virtual therapy room.
 For some students, I use an overall intelligibility approach by teaching clear speech strategies, while other students need specific articulation practice.

-No print activities that allow for functional practice of articulation targets and don’t offend my older students by being too babyish can be hard to find.
+Digitally interactive activities that allow for functional practice of articulation targets and don’t offend my older students by being too babyish can be hard to find.
 Need some inspiration?
-Get ready for this rapid-fire round of 10 different articulation ideas (although many can be used for language too)!
+Get ready for this rapid-fire round of 10 articulation ideas to include in lesson plans for your virtual sessions (although many can be used for language, too)!

 Teletherapy Articulation Activities for Older Students